Blog

 • People coming to different conclusions from the same report.

-• People miss the big picture or most crucial point of the report.
+• People miss the big picture or the most crucial point of the report.

 The first and foremost step to enterprise reporting is having a coherent and repeatable reporting strategy.
 Your strategy should contain protocols like:

-• Standard data glossary and understanding.
-Having a shared understanding of what data and terms mean helps bridge the differences in perspective on the same data from different people
+• Standardized data glossary and understanding.
+Having a shared understanding of what data and terms mean helps bridge the differences in perspective on the same data from different people.

 • Reporting governance.
 Manage reporting and data access by defining rules and responsibilities of various data users for standard reporting, raw data, etc.